mlanza/seqkit/README.md

 ### How `about` Got That Way

 The `about` tool filters out blocks which are themselves either links or TODOs.
-This is because of how I keep notes.
-I combine [PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management) and [GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) content in one spot.
-This includes lots of loose links — things I want to further examine or just read — only some of which become TODOs.
+This is because of how I keep notes, combining [PKM](https://en.wikipedia.org/wiki/Personal_knowledge_management) and [GTD](https://en.wikipedia.org/wiki/Getting_Things_Done) content in one spot.
+This includes loose links — related posts and products or content to be examined.
+TODOs are real work, half-baked ideas, or maybe links marked as future reading.
 That's all noise to an agent which is why it gets filtered out.
 Links which are embedded in statements as hyperlinks are kept.

 ### OpenCode Custom Tools